|

 buds.
 They have thick

-taproot and are of difficult cultivation and
+taproot and are of difficult cultivation, and

 rot prone because of a great

-sensitivity to the
+sensitivity to

-roots really a challenge to grow into a large
+get them to grow into a large

 clump.
 They are commonly